Magzzie/Donations_Analysis/README.md

 In the past 20 years, *Alphabet Soup* has raised and donated over 10 billion dollars.
 This money has been used to invest in life-saving technologies and organize reforestation groups worldwide. <br>

 Unfortunately, not every donation the company makes is impactful.
 In some cases, an organization will take the money and disappear.
-As a result, *Alphabet Soup* president, Andy Glad, wishes to implement a new method to predict which organizations are worth donating to and which are too high risk. <br>
+As a result, *Alphabet Soup* president Andy Glad wishes to implement a new method to predict which organizations are worth donating to and which are too high risk. <br>
 He is interested in a mathematical data-driven solution that can do this accurately. <br>

 For that purpose, the company's senior data scientist, who is in charge of data collection and analysis for the entire organization, has requested an analysis of the impact of each donation and a new method to vet potential recipients.
 This analysis will help ensure that the foundation's money is used effectively. <br>